havk64/holbertonschool-linux_programming/0x08-malloc/hackvm/hack_heap/README.md

 $ ./hack_heap 1234 $((0xcc0010))
 ```

-Back to previous terminal the output should be:
+Back to first terminal the output should be:

 ```
 PID: 1234 [0] Holberton (0xcc0010)